 Term Definition Independent checking consultant A geotechnical consultant employed by the Overseeing Organisation to carry out an independent check of aspects of the geotechnical design.
 Overseeing Organisation Highways England or the highways or roads authorities or the devolved administrations of Scotland, Wales and Northern Ireland, and their successors.
 Risk A measure of the likelihood of a hazard occurring and the resulting possible consequences.
-Techniques that: Special geotechnical measures enable a soil or rock to permanently stand at an angle greater than achievable by simple earthworks (for example the inclusion of tensile reinforcement, soil nailing, chemical additives or external support such as gabions); Special geoteerimeal measures 2) mitigate a pre-existing geotechnical hazard; 3) remediate a post-construction defect.
-4) the term allows the identification of such areas in asset data systems.
+Special geotechnical measures Techniques that: enable a soil or rock to permanently stand at an angle greater than achievable by simple earthworks (for example the inclusion of tensile reinforcement, soil nailing, chemical additives or external support such as gabions); Special geolecimical measures 2) mitigate a pre-existing geotechnical hazard; 3) remediate a post-construction defect. the term allows the identification of such areas in asset data systems.
 Third party Any person, organisation or other legal entity that is not employed directly or indirectly by the Overseeing Organisation.

-CD 622 Revision 0 1.
+CD 622 Revision 1 1.
 Scope